chaunm/uMQTT-LPC54608/README.md

 The LPC54608 SDK was built from NXP website https://mcuxpresso.nxp.com/en/welcome
 ## TLS support
-This project create a mqtt client that support broker with x509 CA Cert and private key.
+This project create a mqtt client that supports broker with x509 CA Cert and private key.

 To understand how to create an MQTT broker with CA cert and private key please refer to this below link: